correlllab/nn4mc_cpp/README.md

 **BibTeX citation:**

 ```
-@proceedings{proceedings,
+@misc{nn4mc,
-    title        = {Embedded Neural Networks for Robot Autonomy},
+        title={Embedded Neural Networks for Robot Autonomy},
-    year         = 2019,
-    editor       = {Sarah {Aguasvivas Manzano}, Dana {Hughes}, Cooper {Simpson}, Radhen {Patel}, Nikolaus {Correll}},
-    volume       = TBD,
-    series       = TBD,
-    address      = {The address of the publisher},
-    month        = 11,
-    organization = {International Symposium on Robotics Research (ISRR)},
-    publisher    = {TBD},
-    note         = {TBD}
+        author={Sarah Aguasvivas Manzano and Dana Hughes and Cooper Simpson and Radhen Patel and Nikolaus Correll},
+        year={2019},
+        eprint={1911.03848},
+        archivePrefix={arXiv},
+        primaryClass={cs.RO}
     }
 ```

 **APA Format:**

 ```
-Aguasvivas Manzano, S., Hughes, D., Simpson, C., Patel, R., Correll, N., (2019).
-International Sympsium on Robotics Research (ISRR 2019).
+Manzano, S. A., Hughes, D., Simpson, C., Patel, R., & Correll, N. (2019).
+Embedded Neural Networks for Robot Autonomy. arXiv preprint arXiv:1911.03848.
 ```

 ### Contributors:

 nn4mc is supported by the [Correll Lab](http://correll.cs.colorado.edu/) at the University of Colorado Boulder.
-The specific contributors will be listed in a website somewhere in the near future.
 We also receive support from the Airforce Office of Scientific Research (AFOSR), we are very grateful for this support.